GI-NAS: Boosting Gradient Inversion Attacks Through Adaptive Neural Architecture Search: Related Work

-\textbf{Gradient Inversion Attacks and Defenses.} Zhu \textit{et al.} \cite{zhu2019dlg} first propose to restore the private samples via iterative optimization for pixel-level reconstruction, yet limited to low-resolution and single images.
+Zhu \textit{et al.} \cite{zhu2019deep} first propose to restore the private samples via iterative optimization for pixel-level reconstruction, yet limited to low-resolution and single images.
 Geiping \textit{et al.} \cite{geiping2020inverting} empirically decompose the gradient vector by its norm magnitude and updating direction, and succeed on high-resolution ImageNet \cite{deng2009imagenet} through the angle-based loss design.
-Furthermore, Yin \textit{et al.} \cite{yin2021see} extend the attacks to the batch-level inversion through the group consistency regularization and the improved batch label inference algorithm \cite{zhao2020iDLG}.
+Furthermore, Yin \textit{et al.} \cite{yin2021see} extend the attacks to the batch-level inversion through the group consistency regularization and the improved batch label inference algorithm \cite{zhao2020idlg}.
 With strong handcrafted explicit priors (e.g., fidelity regularization, BN statistics), they accurately realize batch-level reconstruction with detailed semantic features allocated to all the individual images in a batch.
-Subsequent studies \cite{li2022auditing, jeon2021gradient, fang2023gifd} leverage pre-trained GAN models as generative priors \cite{yu2023editable, fang2024privacy, tan2024waterdiff} to enhance the attacks.
-Besides, Hatamizadeh \textit{et al.} \cite{hatamizadeh2022GradViT} apply gradient inversion to ViT \cite{han2022survey} and uncover its vulnerability through component-wise analysis.
-Current defenses focus on gradient perturbation to alleviate the impact of gradient inversion with degraded gradients \cite{huang2021evaluating, zhang2022survey, dong2022privacy}.
-Gaussian Noise \cite{geyer2017differentially} and Gradient Clipping \cite{wei2021gradient} are common techniques in Differential Privacy (DP) that effectively constrain the attackers from learning through the released gradients.
+Subsequent studies \cite{li2022auditing, jeon2021gradient, fang2023gifd} leverage pre-trained GAN models as generative priors \cite{li2025rethinking, yu2024editable, chen2024editable, fang2024privacy, fang2024one, qiu2024closer, qiu2024mibench} to enhance the attacks.
+Current defenses focus on gradient perturbation to alleviate the impact of gradient inversion with degraded gradients \cite{huang2021evaluating, zhang2022survey}.
+Gaussian Noise \cite{geyer2017differentially} and Gradient Clipping \cite{wei2021gradient} are common techniques in Differential Privacy (DP) \cite{zhu2014correlated, wei2023personalized} that effectively constrain the attackers from learning through the released gradients.
 Gradient Sparsification \cite{aji2017sparse, lin2018deep} prunes the gradients through a given threshold, and Soteria \cite{sun2021soteria} edits the gradients from the aspect of learned representations.
-These defenses significantly reduce the information carried in the gradients and can be a great challenge to gradient inversion attacks.